preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-collections/index.rst.txt

 Creating a new Page Collection
 ******************************
-If nedded, a new Page Collection can be created.
+If needed, a new Page Collection can be created.
 Do the following:

 1. Edit any page and open the navigation.
 2. Select "Settings" and then click "+ Page Collection".